amaurigmartins/LineCableLab/README.md

 - 9 column -- **InsulPerm**: relative permeability of insulation in pu.
 Set to NaN if bare conductor.
 - 10 column -- **InsulPermit**: relative permittivity of insulation in pu.
 Set to NaN if bare conductor.

+### Acknowledgements

+The OHLToolbox has been actively maintained and improved by Theofilos Papadopoulos (thpapa@gmail.com), Andreas Chrysochos (anchryso@gmail.com) and Amauri Martins-Britto (amaurigmartins@gmail.com).
+The authors acknowledge and wish to thank for the efforts of the external contributors, namely: Caio Moraes (implemented the original bundle reduction codes) and Jaimis Leon (provided invaluable insights that enabled us to troubleshoot the VF solution when building the PCH file).

 ### Important information